Changes to bus services

 Gravesend to Tilbury Ferry

 Due to social distancing a maximum capacity of 20 persons have been enforced for passenger safety.

 Passengers wishing to avoid crowded spaces are requested to use alternative sailings.

-There will be two exceptions (for the interest of school children travelling to and from the last few days of school), the 7:25am and 4pm sailings will operate at the normal capacity of 50.School children wishing to travel outside these times will still be permitted however will be subject to the restricted capacity/social distancing measures.
+There will be two exceptions (in the interest of children travelling to and from school), the 7:25am and 4pm sailings will operate at the normal capacity of 50.School children wishing to travel outside these times will still be permitted however will be subject to the restricted capacity/social distancing measures.

 Government advice is changing daily, please check one of the following for more updated information:

 - Gravesend to Tilbury Ferry Facebook

 - Gravesend to Tilbury Ferry Twitter